Join our Team!

 Crop and soil science

 Business management and marketing

-Apprentices will also have the opportunity to visit other organizations that are involved in the local, sustainable food movement, including farms, processing facilities and other relevant businesses.
-The apprentices may also have the opportunity to engage with the animals on site, assist with educational programming and be involved with value added processing of the farm's produce.
+Apprentices will also have the opportunity to visit other organizations that are involved in the local, sustainable food movement, including farms, value added facilities and other relevant businesses and organizations.
+Apprentices will also occasionally assist and interact with other educational programs on site.

 Applicants are expected to be physically capable as the job involves completing long stretches of strenuous labor in challenging working conditions.
 Previous outdoor work experience is preferred and the applicant should be able to lift 50+lbs.
-The physical nature of this job cannot be understated, as it requires physical work in the hot sun for months.
-Please indicate your outdoor experience in your application.
+Applicants should indicate their experience with outdoor and physical undertakings as the position requires working in all outdoor conditions.
 Applicants with physical limitations should please indicate those in their application material and how they have overcome those challenges in their personal and work life, while understanding this does not preclude you from qualification.